SAP-samples/teched2022-DT261/README.md

         - [Run Replication for configured entities](exercises/ex8/README.md)
 - [Enable SAP Order and Delivery Scheduling solution](exercises/ex3/README.md)
 - [Run the biz scenario with IRM and ODS](exercises/ex9/README.md)

+## How to obtain support

+Support for the content in this repository is available during the actual time of the session for which this content has been designed.
+Otherwise, you may:
+- follow the offical [SAP documentation](https://help.sap.com/docs/) for the solutions described in these exercises;
+- request support via the [Issues](https://github.com/SAP-samples/teched2022-DT261/issues) tab.

 ## License
 Copyright (c) 2022 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.